-The best vantage point is on the Kanagawa side of the river near Futako Shinchi station where you will find all number of food stalls open from 3pm to 9pm or Futakotamagawa station on the other side.
+The best vantage point is on the Kanagawa side of the river near Futako Shinchi Station where you will find all number of food stalls open from 3pm to 9pm or Futakotamagawa station on the other side.
 The lack of high-rise buildings nearby though means there are plenty of good spots, so if you arrive a little late don’t worry.
-More details are available here.

 Watch this next